A Tradition of Montessori Excellence

 The Portland Montessori School, formerly Providence Montessori School, was founded in September 1962 under the direction of Sister Francella LaFramboise, who studied extensively at Montessori institutes in both the United States and Europe.
 In 2012, the school celebrated its 50th birthday, and we have the proud distinction of being the first Montessori school in the Northwest.

 On January 1, 2013, Providence Montessori School officially became The Portland Montessori School, an independent, non-profit school.
 This successful transition resulted from the dedicated efforts of the school community, and the hard work of many parents, teachers and staff.
 Providence Health Systems, the organization that previously operated the school, also provided significant support throughout the transition.
-Now operating independently, the school is guided by an executive board with active involvement and input from an engaged parent advisory council (PAC).
+Now operating independently, the school is guided by a board of directors with active involvement and input from an engaged parent advisory council (PAC).
 Our school retains its former character and community, including its rich history of providing a Montessori education to Portland-area children.

 At The Portland Montessori School, we educate children according to the Montessori method of education developed by Dr. Maria Montessori, the first female physician in Italy, and a pioneer in the study of child development.
 This method is based on her work with developmentally challenged and underprivileged children in Italy, which she began after graduating from medical school in 1896.
 The approach quickly earned worldwide acclaim and became a standard approach to educating children.